NEW STUDENT ORIENTATION

 * New degree and certificate students are required to attend the orientation session.

-New students who plan to enroll in an STM degree program and would like the credits they are taking this summer to count toward their degree should consult the degree-specific policies regarding summer courses on the STM website before registering for courses.
+New students who plan to enroll in a CSTM degree program and would like the credits they are taking this summer to count toward their degree should consult the degree-specific policies regarding summer courses on the CSTM website before registering for courses.

-Summer Registration begins Thursday, February 24 at 9:00 a.m., (EST) for all STM students.
+Summer Registration begins Friday, February 23 at 9:00 a.m., (EST) for all CSTM students.

 To access all resources for your summer course you MUST activate your BC Credentials.
-Information on how to set up your BC Account was sent to you after you registered.
-NOTE: you will need to know your BC username and Eagle ID, which were sent to you upon your admission.
+Information on how to set up your BC Account was sent to you after you enrolled.
+NOTE: you will need to know your BC username and Eagle ID, which can be found on your admission portal.

 Students with questions about how to access and/or use Canvas should contact the BC-LMS helpdesk for support.
 They are available by email 24 hours a day and by text chat or phone Mon-Fri 9:00 pm to Midnight (Eastern US time).
 Contact information can be found here: https://bc-elocs.zendesk.com/hc/en-us.